Heaton135/PaRatesScraper/README.md

 # PaRatesScraper
-Scrape for electricity and gas rates in Pennsylvania region
+Scrape for electricity rates in the PPL service region

 ## Instructions: